Modern Outdoor Flower Pots and Planters

 Here are a few options you may want to consider, each with different aspects to really enhance your outdoor space and turn it into the modern meditative mecca you desire.

 One of the more obvious aspects of modern design is the concept of smooth lines.
 You don’t really want anything with jagged edges because then you’re getting into industrial.
-With the Harrison Chocolate Life Planter, you’re getting a beautiful set of mid-century modern planters.
-The color is dark but warm, and the smooth curvature of the tall pots gives a feeling of flow and movement.
-The pots bow slightly outward, providing room inside for your plants to breathe.
-To avoid a completely homogenous look, a small accent circle is placed on the base; just a little something to draw the eye.
-Since the set comes with three pots, you can either place them all in one spot or spread them around your outdoor space, helping each area feel connected with this focal point.
+With the Box Hill Large Square Planter, you’re getting a beautiful set of mid-century modern planters.
+The color is dark but warm, and the smooth edges of the tall pots give a feeling of flow and movement.
+It is constructed with Zinc-coated Steel which is known to prevent steel or iron from rusting in addition to the design detail.
+To avoid a completely homogenous look, circular knobs are placed on the base; just a little something to draw the eye.
+Since the set comes with two pots, you can either place them all in one spot or spread them around your outdoor space, helping each area feel connected with this focal point.
 If you think you can use something like this in your life, learn more about it here.

 Want to put a new face on your back patio?
 If so, these pots make a real statement.
 (I’m full of puns today.)
 On a more serious note, these pots really work to grab some attention.
 This is one of our top-selling modern planters, almost harkening back to the ’80s and the days of Lipps Inc. You’d think that would make it retro, but those styles are coming back, and it’s still pretty modern, in general.
-Not only do they feature the smooth lines of modern styles, the unique design aspect is almost futuristic.
+Not only do they feature the smooth lines of modern styles, but the unique design aspect is also almost futuristic.
 Functionally, the size of these pots is also quite good.
 A couple of the biggest containers at 22 inches wide, or even the medium ones at 16 inches, would make for good large outdoor flower pots.
 The depth allows for great water seepage to make sure your plants can live long lives.
-There are a couple different color options and it’s good to keep in mind that, over time, they will weather and begin to become even more unique.
+There are a couple of different color options and it’s good to keep in mind that, over time, they will weather and begin to become even more unique.
+And the smaller one is great to help bring your plants inside.
 If these are kissing the creative parts of your brain, click here to learn more.

-I really like pieces which are unique, and such is the case with the Garden Anywhere Vertical System.
-Its design saves floor space while giving life to a wall which might otherwise be a bit drab.
-The fiber cement used for the shape has a great color and smoothness which speaks to a modern element.
+I really like pieces that are unique, and such is the case with the Alegre Planter in Indigo Rain.
+Its design saves floor space while giving life to a wall that might otherwise be a bit drab.
+The fiber cement used for the shape has a great color of Indigo Rain and smoothness which speaks to a modern element.
 Additionally, the material used is lighter than your standard sort of cement, so moving it around shouldn’t be all that bad.
-At more than three feet tall, weighing 114 pounds isn’t much of an issue.
 While it would look nice with greens in it, I think flowers would be an incredible option for this planter.
 You could even add some functionality to it by using it as a herb garden.
 In doing so, you make it useful as well as lovely.
-If height is something you need in your life, learn more about this here.
+If the height is something you need in your life, learn more about this here.

-This planter sort of takes it into the opposite direction, to some extent.
+This planter sort of takes it in the opposite direction, to some extent.
 What good is a bench you can’t sit on?
-Though, I suppose when it comes to the Trough Garden Bench, the answer to that depends on what you plant in it.
-Anything would like nice in this, but multiple types of grasses would actually make it able to be sat upon.
-It would be akin to sitting on the ground, with the soft, natural cushion of grass.
+Though, I suppose when it comes to the M Weave Garden Bench, the answer to that depends on where you want to place it.
 The style, though, is interesting.
-In a way, it’s almost post-modern, like something you might see when nature has begun to once again creep into the modern world.
-It reminds me of a home which has been abandoned but still retains an inviting beauty to it in its peacefulness.
-This bench, if cultivated correctly, could serve in a similar capacity.
-If not desired as a seating surface, this bench would look great with some color, though it’s important to note you shouldn’t plant anything which needs deep roots.
-No matter what you put in it, however, it will make a bold statement and bring something interesting to your outdoor space.
+In a way, its the most perfect wonderful addition to any garden settings that features interlocking curves with a bold woven pattern inspired by basket weave designs in the supporting base making a stylish touch.
+This unique design, like something you might see when nature has begun to once again creep into the modern world.
+It reminds me of a home that has been abandoned but still retains an inviting beauty to it in its peacefulness.
+It will make a bold statement and bring something interesting to your outdoor space.
 Click here for more.

 - Bold Commerce Collaborator